Blinds Are Up!

 1. Start the Blinds Are Up! app

-2. Open Game Booster by swiping up or left from the screen's edge
+2. Open Game Booster by swiping from the screen's edge or tapping its icon on the Android navigation bar

-3. Open the Advanced or Settings screen (the cog icon)
+3. Open the Settings or Advanced screen (the cog icon)

-4. Tap on Auto Screen Lock and set it to none
+5. Tap on Auto Screen Lock (some devices only) and set it to None

 More information on Samsung's Game Booster app (previously called Game Tools) can be found on the Samsung website: